Forsakringskassan/docs-generator/docs/markdown/code-preview/code-preview.md

 There are three supported ways to write selectors:

-- Via a unique automatically generated id retrieved from {@link Manifest manifest}.
+- Via a unique automatically generated id retrieved from {@link manifest manifest}.
 - Via a custom author specified `test-id` tag.
 - Via a generic `.code-preview` selector.

 ### Unique generated id

 Each example gets a unique generated id similar to `id="example-${hash}"`.
-The {@link Manifest manifest} includes each example and its selector.
+The {@link manifest manifest} includes each example and its selector.

 Use this when you want to run the same test over each example available on the site, e.g. when testing if each example starts up properly.